Skip to content

 Published by Steph

-I am a professor at the University of Bristol School of Management specializing in organizational history and international strategy.
+I am a professor at the University of Birmingham Business School specializing in organizational history and international strategy.
 View all posts by Steph

 Post navigation